DemonMN/Shutterfly/README.md

 Shutterfly Challenge
 ========================================
-Try to learn and use LESSJS
+Try to learn and use LESSJS by doing it

 Application is up and running on https://shutterfly-c9-demonmn.c9.io/